CFA Course Details 2025 and Latest Updates โ€“ Scope, Eligibility, Syllabus, Jobs & More!

 CFA Course Syllabus

 The CFA course syllabus becomes more advanced as you move from Level I to Level III, focusing on practical investment and portfolio management applications at the final level.
-Candidates should be prepared for intensive study, with each level requiring approximately 300 hours of preparation.
+Candidates should be prepared for intensive study of the CFA course syllabus, with each level requiring approximately 300 hours of preparation.

 CFA Course Details: Understanding the CFA Program Structure